danwjohnson/enterpriseape/README.md

 2. Precision
 3. Performance

-This is what ruby code would look like `puts 'Hello World''
+This is what ruby code would look like `puts 'Hello World.'`